 One evening, I was in particular darkness.
 I don’t remember why, only that I felt pushed to the brink.
 I needed a miracle, and I needed it NOW.

-Still, I let it come.
+I finally let it come.
 I let it go.
 My heart-body-brain connection, released and restored.

 And then something miraculous, indeed, happened the very next day: I started taking care of myself.